W0lfySec/HTB-Writeups/Machines/Windows/Easy/Arctic/Arctic.md

 ![Image 3](https://github.com/W0lfySec/HTB-Writeups/blob/main/Images/Arctic/3.png)

-// Also there is some exloits i found with searsploit(We will save that for later)
+// Also there is some exploits i found with searsploit(We will save that for later)

 ![Image 12](https://github.com/W0lfySec/HTB-Writeups/blob/main/Images/Arctic/12.png)

-// in the CVE what cougth my eye:
+// In the description what cougth my eye:

 ![Image 4](https://github.com/W0lfySec/HTB-Writeups/blob/main/Images/Arctic/4.png)